BBBase-EHeresy-PPPub/PPPub/docs/campaigns/scouring_of_the_shire.md

 Traps can be deployed anywhere on the board, although they must be deployed using the following rules:

-- Traps may not be deployed within the enemy player’s deployment zone.
+- Traps may not be deployed within the enemy player's deployment zone.
 - Traps may not be deployed within 3" of another Trap.
-- Traps may not be deployed within an enemy model’s Control Zone.
+- Traps may not be deployed within an enemy model's Control Zone.
 - Traps may not be deployed within 2" of an Objective marker in Scenarios where this applies.

 **TRIGGERING TRAPS**